 - Lionel Bellier, Associate Director, GlobeScan

 - Stacy Rowland, Director, Public Relations and Communications, GlobeScan

 BBC World Service is an international multimedia broadcaster, delivering a wide range of language and regional services on radio, TV, online and via wireless handheld devices.
 It uses multiple platforms to reach its weekly audience of 166 million globally, including shortwave, AM, FM, digital satellite and cable channels.
 Its news sites include audio and video content and offer opportunities to join the global debate.
 BBC World Service offers its multilingual radio content to partner FM stations around the world and has numerous partnerships supplying content to news websites, mobile phones and other wireless handheld devices as well as TV channels.
 For more information, visit bbcworldservice.com

-In total 18,312 citizens in Australia, Canada, Chile, China, France, Germany, Ghana, India, Indonesia, Kenya, Nigeria, Pakistan, Peru, Russia, South Korea, Spain, Turkey, the UK, and the United States were interviewed face-to-face or by telephone between December 2, 2015 and May 4, 2016.
+In total 19,116 citizens in Australia, Brazil, Canada, Chile, China, France, Germany, Ghana, India, Indonesia, Kenya, Nigeria, Pakistan, Peru, Russia, South Korea, Spain, the UK, and the United States were interviewed face-to-face or by telephone between December 2, 2015 and April 15, 2016.
 Polling was conducted by GlobeScan and its research partners in each country.

-In China, Indonesia, Kenya, and Turkey urban samples were used.
-Some questions were asked by half samples.
-The margin of error per country at full sample level ranges from +/- 2.8 to 3.7 per cent, 19 times out of 20.
+In Brazil, China, Indonesia and Kenya urban samples were used.
+The margin of error per country ranges from +/- 2.8 to 3.5 per cent, 19 times out of 20.

 Sample Size (unweighted)